njhammond/generate_bridge_wikipedia_entries/README.md

 Run
 ==

     ruby parse_winners.rb

 Output
 ==

-The directory ./players contains information on each player in the standard Wikipedia format
+The directory ./players contains information on each player in the standard Wikipedia format for duplicate bridge players.
+A copy of this has been checked in.

 Set up
 ==